temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

 <br>
 </br>

-# How does the bulk deploy functionality work
-The Bulk upload functionality is used to

 # User Permissions Required
 To be able to perform the above operations the below permissions need to be enabled for your user: